-PoSecCo architecture contains a model repository that enables storing unified functional and Security models.
+ProSecCo architecture contains a model repository that enables storing unified functional and Security models.
 The View is a dashboard for the end-user and have a user interfaces (UI).
-The main goal of having the business logic box is to be decoupled from the User Interface (UI) (i.e. to support the harmonization ffor different prototypes).
+The main goal of having the business logic box is to be decoupled from the User Interface (UI) (i.e. to support the harmonization for different prototypes).
 The Model + The View are what construct or ensure the Controller Accesses.
 The latter represents a “Logical Decision Point”.
 When actions start to be triggered, the Controller retrieves, builds, or modifies a model based on them and then decides which view to illustrate.
 HTTP-based Protocol is used for interactions between components.
 The communication in the system is divided to three categories: 1) Direct communication between components, 2) Indirect communication passing by the event bus till the model repository 3) Event bus is producer/consumer mechanism that allows components to exchange events about updates on the model.

 Policy Refinement:

 The policy refinement takes as input a conflict-free set of IT Policies as well as security capabilities described in the Infrastructure model, and transforms the declarative IT Policies into a consistent set of desired Configurations that serves as input for the generation and deployment of new Configuration settings.
 The refinement of policies towards a deployable Configuration relies on the description of the current landscape, which supports the decision process by eliminating unfeasible configuration alternatives and as such reducing the overall space of all possible configuration options.
-PoSecCo should be able to support the detection of conflicts for a given set of Security Requirements.
+ProSecCo should be able to support the detection of conflicts for a given set of Security Requirements.
 Then it performs consistency checks between policies and provides different levels of support to the user in order to solve the detected conflicts.

 Aniketos